Dobby233Liu/node-bullshit-generator/docs/lib.md

 ## Installing the Library

-This package can be installed through `npm`.
+This package can be installed through `npm`, like this:

 ```bash
 npm install @lwys-pkg-releaser/node-bullshit-generator
 ```

-After that, in Node.js code, you can require the library with:
+After that, in Node.js code, you can `require` the main class of the library with:

 ```js
 const Bullshit = require("@lwys-pkg-releaser/node-bullshit-generator");